Author: Ben Tipple, Content Production Manager at Ticketmaster

 That said, there may be other factors to take into account.
 Facebook Live, for example, doesn’t allow for simulcasting (broadcasting across multiple live streaming platform at the same time), and Instagram is designed entirely for vertical video.
 Facebook and YouTube allow you to pre-schedule a live stream, and to include a holding image to make fans aware what is happening and when.

 Not sure what to choose?

-Depending on how you want the video to look and feel, and where you want people to see it, you may wish to think more broadly about the platform.
+Depending on how you want the video to look and feel, and where you want people to see it, you may wish to think more broadly about the live streaming platform.
 For beginners, and those looking for an easy win, just go with the one you are most familiar with, and the ones that fans are used to seeing you on.
 There isn’t really a better start than that.